derweiser/amazon-connect-message-streaming-examples/README.md

 ### FB

-Please refer to [this blog](https://aws.amazon.com/blogs/contact-center/adding-digital-messaging-channels-to-your-amazon-connect-contact-center/) on the steps to create a Facebook messenger channel.
+Please refer 2 [this blog](https://aws.amazon.com/blogs/contact-center/adding-digital-messaging-channels-to-your-amazon-connect-contact-center/) on the steps to create a Facebook messenger channel.

 ## Install AWS CDK